Bonhin/Bonhin/README.md

-### Eduardo Pires Bonhin - [Developer training] 👋
+### Eduardo Pires Bonhin - [Developer] 👋

 ## I'm a Developer, Software Engineer, and Mechinal PhD who loves technology!

 - 💻 I'm a Developer and Software Engineer student working in the financial sector!.
 - 📈 I'm constantly learning and improving my skills 🤣
-- 📊 I intend to collaborate with other data scientists and developers.
+- 📊 I intend to collaborate with other developers.

 ### Connect with me: